-The AIDA mission is to build the capacity of communities to address crime, delinquency, violence and victimization issues and problems by assisting local, tribal, state and federal governments to develop comprehensive, system-wide responses to these problems.
+The AIDA mission is to build the capacity of communities to address public safety, health, wellness, education and community development needs by assisting local, tribal, state and federal governments to develop comprehensive, system-wide responses.

 Our overall goal is to provide training, technical assistance, research and evaluation to governments and communities by building upon the strengths of their institutions, culture and their knowledge, skills, and abilities.
 By building on these strengths, we expand our role beyond technical assistance providers, researchers and trainers, to facilitators of a process of development controlled by the Indian nations and/or local community.